SUMMER SCHOOL

 13-23 June 2023

-Hosted by the Architectural Association Visiting School program in collaboration with the Urban Studies division of the University of Basel.
+Hosted by the Architectural Association Visiting School program, in collaboration with the Urban Studies division at the University of Basel.

 Read More About the Summer School